-Ms. Kelton is frequently interviewed by journalists for her expertise in whistleblower matters involving the False Claims Act, the IRS whistleblower program and the Dodd-Frank whistleblower reward programs at the SEC and the CFTC.
+Ms. Kelton is frequently interviewed by journalists for her expertise in whistleblower matters involving the False Claims Act and the IRS whistleblower program, as well as the SEC whistleblower program and CFTC whistleblower program created by the Dodd-Frank Act.
 She often has been quoted by U.S. media – including The New York Times and The Wall Street Journal – and by media in other countries, such as Valor Economico (Brazil), the Frankfurter Allgemeine Zeitung (Germany), the BBC, The Financial Times and Australian Public Radio.

 Ms. Kelton has published several articles and op-eds about whistleblower laws and programs.
-She also is a regular contributor to Forbes.com, where she has a blog, “Fraud Matters.”
+She also is a regular contributor to Forbes.com.

-Ms. Kelton graduated from the University of California Berkeley School of Law (Boalt Hall), where she was articles editor of the California Law Review.
+Ms. Kelton graduated from the University of California Berkeley School of Law, where she was articles editor of the California Law Review.
 From 1987 to 1994 she was associated with Paul, Weiss, Rifkind, Wharton & Garrison.

 Ms. Kelton is on the Board of Directors and the President’s Council for Taxpayers Against Fraud, a nonprofit, public interest organization that supports and advocates on behalf of whistleblowers.